British Universities Karting Championship: History

-Establishment
+Establishment (1997–2001)

-The BUKC, originally called the Inter University Karting Championship (IUKC), was founded in 2001 by students Will Tew and Tom Batho of Imperial College London.
-The inaugural IUKC season was organised by students from Cardiff University and the University of Nottingham, operated using four-stroke variety karts.
+National University Karting Competition

+The first University Karting Competition was organised by the University of Nottingham in 1997 and consisted of three 40 minute endurance races at Daytona International race circuit in Milton Keynes.
+It was contested by 14 teams from 7 universities, and won by University of Warwick.

+Inter University Karting

+From 1998 to 2001, the competition was renamed the Inter University Karting Championship (IUKC) and run by the Cardiff University.
+They ran events at various tracks around the country, mixing both indoor and outdoor venues, using hire karts.

 Association with Club100 (2002–present)

-TKM era (2002–2018)
+2002–2018: TKM era

 In 2002, the IUKC began an association with Club100, who supplied a fleet of two-stroke Formula TKM karts, becoming the first university karting championship to be run with two-stroke engines.
 The season was contested by 32 teams over four rounds, and won by Loughborough University.

 In 2003, the format was altered, with a fifth round added; the championship renamed to the British Universities Karting Championship.
 In order to keep the organisation consistent and the relationship with Club100 strong, Batho and Tew founded 3T Racing Ltd in 2003 as an independent governing body for the championship.

 Between 2004 and 2006, Oxford Brookes University won three consecutive titles led by James Gornall, remaining the only university to complete a three-peat in the BUKC as of 2024.

 Emanuele Pirro entered the first round of the 2015 season at Rye House as an independent entrant, becoming the first Formula One driver to compete in the BUKC.
 The season was contested by 90 teams, with 13 qualifying for the Premier class and 13 for the Intermediate.
 The winners of the 2015 Drivers' Championship qualified for the Red Bull Kart Fight at Buckmore Park.

 In 2018, the final season of the TKM era, Oxford Brookes became the first—and to this date, only—team to have achieved a 1–2 finish in the Premier class championship standings.
 Across nine rounds, Oxford Brookes A and B won six rounds with 12 podiums, achieving a 1–2 finish in qualifiers and round one.
 Oxford Brookes C also managed to finish the championship in ninth.

 The final BUKC event raced with TKM engines was the 2019 season qualifiers at Whilton Mill in November 2018, won by Brunel University London and the University of Birmingham on the Friday and Saturday, respectively.